kinzaAmin/kinza-Amin/README.md

 ---

-### 🌐 Connect with Me
+### 🌐 Let’s Connect

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kinza-amin-4a0135231/)

 ---

-_Always open to new opportunities, collaborations, and tech chats!_
+_Feeling inspired by innovation and always open to exciting collaborations or conversations about frontend, tech, or AI!_